deco3500-2019/Team-Bears/README.md

 # Link to High fidelity prototype
 https://github.com/deco3500-2019/Team-Bears/wiki/10.-High-Fidelity-Prototype-Details-about-High---Evaluation

-# Link to Webpage show of prototype
+# Link to Web page display of prototype
 https://portfolioowen.000webhostapp.com/

 This is our final prototype, you can click on the URL above with safari or chorme browser to have a check.
 In this page, on the left side is the our XD prototype, and we use javascript to make the most important game features into interactive prototypes on the right side of the page.